In this painting, Cecelia looks out from the picture over her

 virtue and purity the ermine also alludes to Ludovico Cecelia’s lover, who, in

 Leonardo uses the device of the sitter emerging from a dark background illuminating the face, hand, and Ermine in stark contrast to the gloomy surroundings.
-These devices are not a product of trail and error, Leonardo had studied the effects of light falling on objects and applied this knowledge to his paintings.
+These devices are not a product of trial and error, Leonardo had studied the effects of light falling on objects and applied this knowledge to his paintings.

-This is a particular favourite of mine....
+This is a particular favourite of mine...
 From the expressive glance of the sitter, you can almost hear her thinking,

 "what's going on over there? "

-The 'struggling stoat' also appears interested in whatever is happening out of the viewers sight and, I often wonder about Cecilia's fingers!!
+The 'struggling stoat' also appears interested in whatever is happening out of the viewer's sight and, I often wonder about Cecilia's fingers!!

 Are they really so thin?

 Just elongated skin and bone.
-With an artist as talented as Leonardo da Vinci we have to assume that he painted them true to life....
+With an artist as talented as Leonardo da Vinci we have to assume that he painted them true to life...
 So it would seem that Cecilia had rather odd fingers.